MonsterGfx/L4-Smarty-Menubuilder/README.md

 Usage
 -----

+### Installing

+Add the appropriate line to your `composer.json` file.
+This package can be found [on packagist.org](https://packagist.org/packages/monstergfx/menubuilder).

+Once you've run `composer.phar update` and downloaded the package, add it to your `app/config/app.php` file in two places:

+* in the `providers` array:

+    'providers' => array(
+        // a whole bunch of other providers...
+        'Monstergfx\Menubuilder\MenubuilderServiceProvider',
+    ),

+* in the `aliases` array:

+    'aliases' => array(
+        // a whole bunch of other aliases...
+        'Menubuilder' => 'Monstergfx\Menubuilder\Facades\Menubuilder',
+    ),

 ### Defining your menus in code

 Somewhere in your code (it doesn't matter where), define a `menu` by inserting a comment like this: